 Portuguese income tax

-The 2023 income tax scale rates range from 14.5% for income under €7,479 to 48% for income over €78,834.
-A 2.5% or 5% solidarity tax is currently levied on income over €80,000 and €250,000 respectively.
+The 2025 income tax scale rates for mainland Portugal range from 13% for income under €8,059 to 48% for income over €83,696.
+In Madeira tax rates rise from 9.1% to 47.52%.
+In both cases, a 2.5% or 5% solidarity tax is currently levied on income over €80,000 and €250,000 respectively.

-Investment income (interest, shares, securities, bonds, etc.) is taxed at a flat rate of 28% (35% if held within a ‘tax haven’).
+Investment income (interest, shares, securities, bonds etc) is taxed at a flat rate of 28% (35% if held within a ‘tax haven’).
 You can opt for the scale rates if cheaper.

 Tax on UK pension income

-Once you are a tax resident in Portugal, your UK state and occupational pensions will only be liable for Portuguese income tax.
+Once you are tax resident in Portugal, your UK state and occupational pensions will only be liable for Portuguese income tax.
 UK government service pensions, however, remained taxed in the UK.

-There is no 25% tax-free lump sum in Portugal, so you would be better off taking yours before you leave the UK.
+There is no 25% tax free lump sum in Portugal, so you would be better off taking yours before you leave the UK.

-Portugal’s wealth tax on property
+Portugal’s tax on high value property

 If you’re thinking of buying a luxury property, bear in mind that Portugal currently imposes a ‘wealth tax’ of sorts – Adicional Imposto Municipal Sobre Imóveis (AIMI) – on high-value local property, regardless of where the owner is resident.

 You are only liable if your stake in Portuguese properties is over €600,000 (couples could get a €1,200,000 allowance for jointly held property) and then only on the value above that.
-Rates are 0.7% for individuals, 0.4% for companies, and 1% for properties over €1 million.
+Rates are 0.7% for individuals and 0.4% for companies, in both cases rising to 1% and 1.5% for properties over €1 million and €2,000,000 respectively.
 Some companies are not eligible for the allowance.

-Portugal’s inheritance tax
+Portugal’s limited inheritance tax

 Portugal has a very benign inheritance tax regime.
 The Portuguese version, called ‘stamp duty’, is only charged on assets located in Portugal and the tax rate is just 10%.
 Furthermore, spouses and ascendants/descendants are exempt.